ucsb-seclab/dr_checker/README.md

 Depeding on the chipset type, you need to provide corresponding number.

 ##### 3.2.7.3 Value for option `-o`
-This is the path of the folder provided to the option `O=` for `make` command, while building kernel.
+This is the path of the folder provided to the option `O=` for `make` command during kernel build.

 Not all kernels need a separate out path.
 You may build kernel by not providing an option `O`, in which case you SHOULD NOT provide value for that option while running `run_all.py`.